ranma/arm-mcu/stm32f1/README.txt

 Credits

-   The C run time startup code stm32f1xxxx.S and linker script stm32f1xxxx.ld were written by myself based on various examples on the Internet and in [1]The Definitive Guide to the ARM Cortex-M3.
+   The C run time startup code stm32f1xxxx.S and linker scripts stm32f1xxxx.ld were written by myself based on various examples on the Internet and in [1]The Definitive Guide to the ARM Cortex-M3.